SheldonWu/DCNN-caffe/README.md

 4. Go to `./DCNN-caffe/train_img/preprocessed_img/F1/caffe/` and run `./train.sh`, you will get the caffemodel you want.

-## What if I am lazy to train ???
+## What if I am lazy to train ?
-Each folder's model folder contains a caffemodel which is I have trained before.
+Each folder's `model` contains a `caffemodel` which is I have trained before.
 The loss(Euclidean) of F1 is about 4, NM1 and EN1 is about 2 and others is about 0.002.

 Prepare the [test Image](https://pan.baidu.com/s/1slcrYQL) and ran `calFeaturePts.py` in `test_img` folder you can take a look by yourself.